wireviz/WireViz/docs/README.md

 $ wireviz ~/path/to/file/mywire.yml
 ```

-This will output the following files
+Depending on the options specified, this will output some or all of the following files:

 ```
 mywire.gv         GraphViz output